 Registration is required.
 Conference fee is $99 on or before Sept.
 1 and $109 after Sept.
-1. Continuing education units/hours available at this program are 6 social work CEUs, 6.25 contact hours for nurses, and 6 continuing education hours for North Dakota professional counselors.*
+1 Continuing education units/hours at this program are 5.75 contact hours for nurses, 6 social work CEUs and 6 continuing education hours for North Dakota professional counselors.*

 About the Presenter

 Barbara Karnes is an award-winning hospice nurse and nationally prominent author and speaker on the dynamics of dying.
 She has authored four booklets, including, “Gone From My Sight, The Dying Experience” (also known as The Little Blue Book), “My Friend, I Care: The Grief Experience,” “A Time To Live: Living with a Life-Threatening Illness,” “The Eleventh Hour: A Caring Guideline for the Hours to Minutes Before Death,” and “A Final Act of Living, Reflections of a Longtime Hospice Nurse.”